jbrambleDC/Twitter-NLPMaps/README.md

 ===============

-Tokenize tweets to determine net sentiments and locations, generate Viz for states mean sentiment
+Tokenize tweets to determine net sentiments and locations, generate Viz for states mean sentiment for background on this data science study read this : https://medium.com/@JBramVB/mapping-happiness-with-twitter-natural-language-processing-ac231e70fe7

 In order to Run: First download a shapefile for US states and provinces, package into the repository: http://www.naturalearthdata.com/downloads/